brufinus/fluffy-umbrella/proposal.md

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+There will be a Person Node that has a list of all known relationships.
+The node will store all the personal data of the person such as age, martial status, and birth date.
+There will also be a Main class that the user interacts with where they can input who they are and who they are trying to reach.

 Name each interface or class and briefly describe its function or purpose.